 The Hunger Fund provides grants to programs that feed those faced with hunger and malnutrition in the geographical area of the diocese.
 These grants frequently spell success to programs experiencing shortfalls.

-The Hunger Fund Committee receives no funding from the diocesan budget.
-It is solely funded by donations from churches, many of which have continuing programs to bring donations while others have periodic special campaigns.
+The Hunger Fund receives no funding from the diocesan budget.
+It is primarily funded by donations from churches, many of which have continuing programs to bring donations while others have periodic special campaigns.
 Funds are transmitted to the diocesan business affairs office as special offerings.
+Congregations also can send walkers to the Annual Hunger Walks described above.
+And individuals can also contribute, by making a gift to the Hunger Fund, or by sending a check to the Diocese and specifying that it is for the Hunger Fund.
 This fund is a useful means for Christians to do their share toward alleviating hunger.